-Award recipients have the responsibility of ensuring that researchers and scholars working on NEH-sponsored projects related to Native Americans, Aleut, Eskimo, or Native Hawaiian peoples adhere to the following provisions:
+Award recipients must ensure that researchers and scholars working on NEH-sponsored projects related to Native Americans, Aleut, Eskimo, or Native Hawaiian peoples adhere to the following provisions:

-- Every effort should be made in advance of project design and execution to engage the agreement, advice, and cooperation of members of the Native community in planning and execution of the project and in the disposition and results from the project.
-This should be communicated to the Native community and the anticipated consequences and results of the research or data-gathering should be explained as fully as possible to the individuals and groups likely to be affected.
+- Every effort should be made in advance of project design and execution to engage the agreement, advice, and cooperation of members of the Native community in planning and executing the project and in disseminating the project results.
+This intention should be communicated to the Native community and the anticipated consequences and results of the research or data-gathering should be explained as fully as possible to the individuals and groups likely to be affected.

 - Where research or exhibition of materials involves the acquisition of material (objects and documents) and transfer of information on the assumption of trust between persons, the rights, expressed interests and sensitivities of those originating the material must be safeguarded.

-- There is an obligation on the part of the scholar/researcher/principal investigator to reflect on the foreseeable repercussions of research and publication on the participant population and to inform them of the probable impact.
+- The scholar/researcher/principal investigator must consider the foreseeable repercussions of research and publication on the participant population and to inform them of the probable impact.

-- Native community consultants have the right to remain anonymous or be specifically named and given credit if they so choose.
+- Native community consultants may remain anonymous or be specifically named and given credit if they so choose.
 This right should be respected where it has been explicitly promised.
 Where there is no clear understanding to the contrary, sources should be kept confidential.
-Because funded proposals, grant reports and other written material in the Endowment's possession are available to the public, no identifications contrary to the wishes of the community consultants should appear.
+Because funded proposals, grant reports and other written material in the Endowment's possession are available to the public, no consultant or source should be identified in these documents contrary to the wishes of the community consultants.

 - Investigators using recording devices such as cameras or tape recorders or the technique of oral interviewing are also subject to the above criteria.
 Subjects under study should understand the capacities of such machines and should be free to accept or reject their use.

-- Individuals or group community consultants should be fairly compensated (through reciprocal exchange or monetary payment) for their services/information and there may be no exploitation of subjects under study.
+- Individuals or group community consultants should be fairly compensated (through reciprocal exchange or monetary payment) for their services/information.
+Furthermore, subjects under study may not be exploited.
 Scholars should make every attempt to guarantee appropriate credit (in the form of co-authorship or co-investigatorship) and the distribution of financial rewards where appropriate for products resulting from projects.

-- Any report or work considered for publication (and where applicable and possible, films or exhibitions) should be deposited with the Native representatives of the elders and traditional leaders of the community.
-Every effort should be made to see that such a representational body has an opportunity to view the films or exhibitions which result from work undertaken in the community.
+- Any report or work considered for publication (and where applicable and possible, films or exhibitions) should be deposited with the Native representatives or the elders and traditional leaders of the community.
+Community leaders should be able to view the films or exhibitions which result from work undertaken in the community.